cmu-sei/crucible/docs/blueprint/index.md

 2. Click on the **+** icon from the top left of the screen.
 3. Add a **Display Order** to indicate where to place the data field.
 4. Add a **Name** for the data field.
-5. If necessary, check the **Selected From a List?** box.
+5. If necessary, check the **Use Option List** box and add the desired options.
-6. If desired to be hidden, check the **Hidden under "More Fields" section** box.
-7. If wanted to be restricted for some users, select the **ONLY Display for Content Developers and Owners** box.
-8. If desired, select the **Display in header of Injects** box.
-9. If desired, select the **Display in header of Exercise View** box.
+6. If necessary, check the **Display on the Events List** box and it will appear on the Events tab.
+7. If necessary, check the **Dispaly on the Exercise View** box and it will appear on the Exercise View tab.
+8. If necessary, check the **Display on "Advanced" edit tab** box and it will appear on the Advanced section when adding new injects to the MSEL.
+9. If necessary, check the **Dispaly for Content Developers and MSEL Owners ONLY!!!** box to limit who can view this data field.
-10. If integrated with Gallery, add the **Gallery Article Parameter**.
+10. If integrated with Gallery, add the **Gallery Article Parameter** the data field should be mapped to.
 11. If desired to be a specific size, add the **Column Metadata (Width)**.
 12. If desired to be a specific color, add the **Column Metadata (Color)**.
+13. After all desired configurations have been added, click **Save**.

 *Delete a Data Field*